Russia Claims New Advances In East As Kyiv Awaits Western Support

-(MENAFN- Jordan Times) MOSCOW - Russia said on Tuesday that its troops had made gains in eastern Ukraine, building on recent advances against Ukrainian forces in critical need of Western aid.
+Moscow, Russia: Russia said Tuesday that its troops had made gains in eastern Ukraine, building on recent advances against Ukrainian forces in critical need of Western aid.

 Facing a difficult situation on the front lines, Kyiv has responded with an increasing number of incursions and attacks on Russian territory bordering Ukraine.

-Some of the incursions have been carried out by Russians volunteering to fight in pro-Ukrainian units, which Putin has called to "punish".
+Some of these incursions were carried out by Russians who volunteered to fight in pro-Ukrainian units, which Putin has called to "punish".

 It is the latest in a string of gains for Moscow, which has built on the capture of Avdiivka a month ago.